 the issue Amazon had with hiring a few years back.
 As a way to streamline all the applications, Amazon recruited an AI that was programmed to help select candidates through the use of machine learning algorithms.
 Unfortunately, the AI exhibited a bias against women because it trained itself to look at the historical data, particularly previous candidates Amazon had, which were predominantly male.

 You’re always going to end up being at a little bit of a risk for that kind of stuff, especially when you’re analyzing sensitive data, but the impact that you can have in an organization to be able to use some of that data to make faster decisions is pretty impressive,” Dan says. “ I think there’s a couple other technologies out there like organizational network analysis that really could be used for good in shaping an organization, optimizing the resources.
 It’s still a little bit new, and certain groups are a bit wary to start using it, but the ones I’ve worked with that have [used it] really do see a great outcome and impact on how they manage the resources, how they manage their teams, their career paths, and how they reinforce positive behaviors.”
-Advice for 150-500 Employee Companies (24:43)
+Expert Insight on People Analytics Advice for 150-500 Employee Companies (24:43)

 Dan shares his thoughts on how companies with around 150-500 companies can get started on people analytics.

 I would have to assume if you’ve reached 150, you’ve got most of your operations set.
 At this point, it’s probably a good idea to find an HR professional that has experience with people analytics, or at least systems, that they can set up some of the basic reports on HR data, on human capital data, that can start reporting on some of the absolute basics like headcount and turnover,” Dan says. “ Those are the kind of basic fundamental reports that organizations need to ensure HR has a seat at the table.”